The Jewish Quarterly Wingate Literary Prize 2014

 The Summer My Father Died by Yudit Kiss (Telegram (Saqi)

-Josh Cohen is Professor of Modern Literary Theory at Goldsmiths University of London and a psychoanalyst in private practice.
-He is the author of numerous books and articles on modern literature, aesthetic theory and psychoanalysis, including Interrupting Auschwitz: Art, Religion, Philosophy and How to Read Freud.
+Josh Cohen is a psychoanalyst in private practice, and Professor of Modern Literary Theory at Goldsmiths University of London.
+He is the author of numerous books and articles on modern literature, psychoanalysis and cultural theory.
+His books include Not Working, How to Read Freud and The Private Life.
+He lives in London.Jeremy Gordon

 Emily Kasriel is Head of Editorial Partnerships and Special Projects at BBC Global News, and a Visiting Fellow at the Said Business School, University of Oxford.
 She is on the board of The Wingate Foundation, and the advisory board of Spark Inside.